PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 Consider having the `[Caps Lock]` key remapped to the `[Ctrl]` or `[Esc]` key.
 What other remappings can you make to improve productivity?

+For Mac users, look at [Karabiner-Elements](https://karabiner-elements.pqrs.org), which is free and makes it possible to remap every key and introduce a hyper key.
+There are other choices for Windows and Linux.

 ## Fix command (fc)

 This command is useful when you enter a long command that has a mistake.
 Run `fc` and that command will be loaded in a text editor where you can make corrections.
 The command is executed upon exiting the editor.
 Note that you can also intentionally enter a wrong command so that you can use a text editor to make changes to the command and use the search functionality of the editor to advance to the middle of the line.